 When losing weight, it is especially important to take supplemental potassium.
-Weight loss can reduce the enzyme activity that controls the flow of potassium and sodium by 20 percent (Pasquali R. Metabolism, 1988; 37:86-90).
+Weight loss can reduce the enzyme activity that controls the flow of potassium and sodium by 20 percent.
 Dieting postmenopausal women lose about half a pound of muscle per year if not taking potassium; those taking it would gain about one pound of muscle every three months.
 (Frassetto, L. American Journal of Physiology, 1996; 271:1,114-1,122)

 Symptoms of low potassium levels include muscle weakness and/or muscle cramps, fatigue, or lack of energy.
 The most common cause of muscle cramps during weight loss is inadequate potassium intake.
 (Conversely, inadequate fluid intake, which may cause a slight dehydration, can also cause these symptoms, so be sure to drink at least 80 ounces of water or other calorie-free fluids each day during weight loss.)
 Symptoms that are strongly suggestive of a potassium deficiency merit prompt attention to prevent further depletion and such potentially serious consequences as irregularities in heart rhythm.